mathieu/decisions-on-ml/README.md

 # Decision automation on machine learning

-This repository includes sample material to show how IBM Decision Services can leverage ML predictive models hosted as micro services.
+This repository demonstrates how IBM Decision Services can leverage ML predictive models hosted as micro services.

 Material aims at tackling 3 challenges:
 - how to host ML models in a simple and portable form factor,